mbierman/unifi-installer-for-Firewalla/README.md

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Happy to answer questions though if I can. :)

-If you need to reset the container (stop and remove and try again) run the following commands:
+If you need to reset the container (stop and remove and try again) run the following commands.

+WARNING: if you use these commands you are stopping and removing the container.
+Don't do this unless you are sure that you don't mind potentially losing stuff.
+If you haven't managed to get the Controller running then there is probably no harm in going forward.
+Otherwise, only do this if you know at least a little bit about what you are doing.

 ```
 sudo docker container stop unifi && sudo docker container rm unifi